p3rfec77/p3rfec77/README.md

 ### <div align="center">I'm Kirill, a frontend developer 👨‍💻</div>

-- 🔭 I’m currently finding a job and improving my skiils
+- 🔭 I’m currently looking for a job and improving my skills

 - 🌱 I’m currently learning Jest and Docker